-Trigger warning: this description is violent.
-Also, we must say up front: we do not recommend, for any reason, that you enter this house, since it is in complete deterioration, with structural cracks.
-That said, it is interesting to observe it from Saphi Street and at the same time think about what has happened here during the last 70 years that has remained uninhabited.
-It all started after a woman was killed by her lover, according to the journalist Estela Bocangel.
+Warning: this description is violent.
+Also, we must state up front: we do not recommend anyone enter this house, it´s in complete deterioration, with structural cracks.
+We suggest that you observe it from Saphi Street and immerse yourself in thoughts about what has happened in the past 70 years that it has remained uninhabited.
+According to journalist Estela Bocangel: It all started after a woman was killed by her lover.
 Since then, the house has been the place of secrets, strange rituals, torture and homicides.
-Without going any further, the leader of the Colliguay Sect, Ramón Castillo (better known as Antares de la Luz) committed suicide here in 2013, after making world news for having burned a newborn alive during a ritual.
+The most horifying story of them all is the recent tale of the leader of the Colliguay Sect, Ramón Castillo (better known as Antares de la Luz) who committed suicide here in 2013, after making world news for having burned a newborn alive during a ritual.

-How to see it: You must walk along Plateros Street (later called Saphi Street) to the northwest.
-The house is near numbering 800.
+How to see it: You must walk along Plateros Street (later called Saphi Street) towards the northwest.
+It is located near house no. 800.

 4. DEVIL’S BALCONY

-Behind Sacsayhuamán, one of the most important Inca archeological centers in the sector is the Balcón del Diablo.
+Behind Sacsayhuamán (one of the most important Inca archeological centers in the sector) is Balcón del Diablo.
 A natural architectural heritage that the Incas used as a point of entry to the city of Cusco.
-It is a giant rock, which in the middle has a kind of window (or balcony) with a spectacular view of the stream that runs below.
-In addition, you can cross the rock through the tunnel that is at the river level.
+It´s a giant rock with a ¨balcony¨ in the middle that gives you spectacular views of the stream that runs below.
+In addition, you can cross the rock through the tunnel running on the same level as the river.

 5. HUCHUY QOSCO

-A perfect trek to do during the day, Huchuy Qosqo (Little Cusco in Quechua) is 3650 meters above sea level and offers incredible views of the Sacred Valley.
-In its time, it was an important agricultural center for the production of corn, with perfect stone constructions called Collcas, to store and preserve food.
+Huchuy Qosqo (Little Cusco in Quechua) is a perfect one day trek, this site stands at 3,650 meters above sea level and offers incredible views of the Sacred Valley.
+In its time, it was an important agricultural center for the production of corn.
+It has perfect stone constructions called Collcas, used to store and preserve food.
 There are no public roads that access it, but in Denomades there is a trek that connects Huchuy Qosqo with Machu Picchu in two days.

 Waqrapukara is so unknown that archeologists have not yet agreed whether it was a fortress, a sanctuary or an astronomical observatory.
 This monument is located at 4,300 meters above sea level in the Apurimac canyon, south of the city of Cusco.
-Its landscape is overwhelmingly beautiful because it is surrounded by impressive platforms, squares and a giant monolith that contemplates the mountain landscape.
+The landscape is overwhelmingly beautiful, surrounded by impressive platforms, squares and a giant monolith that contemplates the mountain landscape.

-How to get there: You must drive from Cusco to Saint Lucia on a two and a half hour trip.
-From Santa Lucia, a the trek is 2 hours.
+How to get there: You must go on a two and a half hour drive from Cusco to Saint Lucia.
+From there, the trek is about 2 hours.

 7. TRES CRUCES

-In the Tres Cruces Natural Viewpoint, you can see one of the most spectacular and secret sunrises in the world.
-We are not exaggerating!
+From the Tres Cruces Natural Viewpoint, you can see one of the most spectacular and secret sunrises in the world!
+We are not exaggerating.
 This viewpoint is located in Paucartambo, just over 100 km southeast of the city of Cusco.
-It is called Tres Cruces because, during the winter solstice (June 21) and a few days before and after, a phenomenon occurs in which the atmosphere of the place distorts the sunlight, making the illusion that there is not one, but 3 suns that light the earth.
+It´s called Tres Cruces because, during the winter solstice (June 21) and a few days before and after, a phenomenon occurs in which the atmosphere of the place distorts the sunlight, making the illusion that there is not one, but 3 suns that light the earth.

-How to get there: It is a total journey of 5 hours from Cusco to Paucartambo, crossing the last section by truck because the route is not paved.
-The effect begins to be visible around 4:30 am, so it is recommended to leave early the night before to enjoy the place with time.
+How to get there: The journey will take you a total of 5 hours from Cusco to Paucartambo.
+You will then cross the last section by truck becuase the route is unpaved.
+The effect begins to be visible around 4:30 am, we recommend you leave early the night before in order to arrive on time.
 You can combine your trip with a tour of the Manu National Park, where there are incredible species of vegetables and animals in the area.